Writing Like A Pro: “What’s in YOUR toolbox?”

 One morning over breakfast Rory told me that when it came to writing songs, his one basic rule was “Get to it”.
 Say what you’re here to say and get to the point right out of the gate.
 If you’re writing for radio, keep it under three minutes.
 Rory’s a master mechanic when it comes to writing songs, but it’s almost entirely because he’s got good tools to draw from and daily habits that support the effort.
 That’s what it takes to be good at any job.

-Rory Bourke continues to be a mentor and inspiration to songwriters at all levels; from the most successful to the beginner.
+Rory Bourke continues to be a mentor and inspiration to me and to songwriters at all levels; from the most successful to the beginner.
 I know a lot of other great writers who share the same work ethics and habits.
-If asked to name a few, some of my favorites are: Charlie Black, Phil Vassar, Janis Ian, Tom Kimmel, Kate Wallace, Don Henry, Michael Johnson, Stephanie Davis and Dana Cooper, just to name a few.
+If you asked me to name a few, some of my favorites are: Charlie Black, Phil Vassar, Janis Ian, Tom Kimmel, Kate Wallace, Don Henry, Michael Johnson, Rick West, Stephanie Davis, Dean Dillon and Dana Cooper, just to name a few.
 And I know I’m partial.
 But all of these folks have

 that one thing in common – they get up every day and go to work…writing.
 They write songs…great songs, and they do it because they’ve settled themselves into routines that work with tools they can count on.
 And I learned from them.
 I’m still learning.